 Trengwainton has a very special collection of rhododendrons that were largely grown from seed gathered by the great plant hunter Frank Kingdon-Ward on his 1927-8 expedition to north-east Assam and upper Burma, or from hybrids that are unique to this garden.

 Now very mature trees, they’ve reached a towering height and have shades that pass through virtually the whole colour spectrum; from fragrant whites and pinks, to soft yellows, oranges and deep, rich reds.

 Large azalea bushes can be seen in the walled garden, on the Drive and in the Azalea Garden that’s situated behind the pond at the top of the garden.

 They have lively names such as, Sunbeam, Firefly and Bridesmaid and some have colours that are so vibrant they border on the fluorescent.

 The stream border

 The romantic poets of the 19th century, such as Keats and Tennyson, believed that bluebells symbolised solitude and regret.
-These days, it’s hard to imagine a more uplifting sight than a carpet of bluebells bathed in the light of the warm May sunshine.
+These days, it’s hard to imagine a more uplifting sight than a carpet of bluebells bathed in the light of the warm spring sunshine.